drubyte/druniverse/genstall.md

  - Mount the root partition
     - `mount /dev/sdXn` (Where X is the root partition, N for the number of the partition, e.g /dev/sda3)

-# 0.3 : Stage Tarball, Emerge
+# 0.4 : Extracting Tarball & Configuring `make.conf`
- This section covers downloading the tarball, extracting, setting up portage and performing system update.
+ This section covers downloading the tarball and configuring make.conf

 ### I took the OpenRC w/ Desktop Profile.
 This includes some stuff (llvm etc) and whatever shit you don't compile (for now, oh and to get you started for installing a DE or a WM after install)
 > I'll prob research on this bit, but thanks to Alx, he did say go for desktop profiles, u da man